Karboğazı

 Karboğazı literally means "snow-pass".
 It is situated in a high valley around a tributary of Berdan River.
 The upper reaches of the valley are usually snow-covered.
 The location was officially included in the Tourism centers of Mersin Province.
 With a peak at 3524 m, the area will be developed as a ski resort.
-Just to the south of the snow covered pass, there is a plateau, which is a popular picnic area encircled by pine forests.

-However, Karboğazı is more than a touristic center.
 This pass was the scene of one of the critical fights during the Turkish War of Independence on 27–28 May 1920, called the Karboğazı ambush.
-A memorial was erected in the picnic area to commemorate the event.